StefRuseva88/spa-e2e-tests/README.md

 - Setting up project for testing.
 - Writing integration tests.
-- Running and verifying your tests.
+- Running and verifying tests.
 - Testing various functionalities of the SPA.

 ## Setup Instructions